Introduction

 The arts and individuality

-This parallels the evolution of the Western Art Tradition, which has evolved, over the last thousand years, from simple symbolic relationships, through more and more complex symbolic relationships, to, in recent decades, letting go of using symbols and instead exploring the vastly more complex fractal nature of reality itself, which I detail in my blog post on what I consider to be the biggest revolution in the western art tradition.
+In my view, this parallels the evolution of the Western Art Tradition, which has evolved, over the last thousand years, from a specific type of simple symbolic relationships, through more and more complex symbolic relationships, to, in recent decades, letting go of using symbols and instead exploring the vastly more complex, and typically fractal, nature of reality itself, which I detail in my article on what I consider to be the biggest revolution in the western art tradition.

-An example of almost-abstract art, from the time when the revolution mentioned above was partly evident, when complete abstraction was not yet acceptable, is this Monet water lilies:
+An example of what I see as almost-abstract art, from the time when the revolution mentioned above was partly evident, when complete abstraction was not yet acceptable, is this Monet water lilies painting.

 I have been fascinated by fractals (and fractal art) for many years.
-I remember looking at an oak tree (most natural things are fractal in nature) being fascinated about the way its fractal properties function to make it a unique individual oak tree, different from every other oak tree in the world, yet, at the same time, obviously an oak tree.
+I remember looking at an oak tree (most natural objects are fractal, although over a limited range) being fascinated about the way its fractal properties function to make it a unique individual oak tree, different from every other oak tree in the world (there are probably over a billion), yet, at the same time, obviously an oak tree, different from any other species.

-Where-as design can be done by committee, and often is (for fine jewellery, and most watches currently), the fine art process is fundamentally done by an individual.
-While there have been some famous art collaborations, fine art is very much a personal exploration and expression.
+Where-as design is typically done by committee (as it is for fine jewellery, and for most watches currently), the fine art process is fundamentally done by an individual.
+While there have been some famous art collaborations, part of the definition of fine art is that it is a personal exploration and expression.

 Pieces of fine art are also fundamentally unique, unlike most design work (even before mass-production).
 Some artists do sell limited-edition prints of some of their work, but that doesn’t change the fact that a copy of the Mona Lisa can never be the Mona Lisa, even if it were such a good copy that most people looking at it could not distinguish between the two.
 Creation is very different from copying.

-The concept of luxury only applies to things with a degree of functionality, so fundamentally cannot apply to fine art which is exclusively about aesthetics, even though fine art can have as much of a price differential as luxury goods, and the act of owning fine art can definitely be considered to be a luxury.
+The concept of luxury applies to things with a degree of functionality, so fundamentally cannot apply to the enjoyment fine art for its own sake, since art is, by definition, focused on aesthetics, even though fine art can have as much of a price differential as luxury goods The act of owning fine art can definitely be considered to be a luxury, and it could be said that investing in fine art, which is using the value function of art rather than being based on aesthetics, is a luxury.

-The vast majority of jewellery in the world so far is what’s now called fine jewellery (or fashion/costume jewellery which imitates it using less expensive materials), which emphasizes simple geometric shapes and smooth, polished surfaces, is valued for the materials it uses, and is design rather than art.
+The vast majority of jewellery in the world so far is what’s now called fine jewellery (or fashion/costume jewellery which imitates it using less expensive materials), which almost always emphasizes simple geometric shapes and smooth, polished surfaces, is valued for the materials it uses, and is usually considered to be design rather than art.

-By contrast, art jewellery is part of the revolution in the Western Art Tradition, often using complex forms, rough, sometimes broken, surfaces, and sometimes incorporates materials of little value:
+By contrast, art jewellery (which began emerging in the late 19th century, through movements such as Arts and Crafts and Art Nouveau, and fully developed as a distinctive field in the early to mid‑20th century) can be seen as being part of the revolution in the Western Art Tradition, often using complex forms, rough, sometimes broken, surfaces, and sometimes incorporates materials of little intrinsic value:

 Conceptual art jewellery is created by an individual exploring and expressing their unique self.
-So it fits the agreed definitions of art rather than design, and valued as such.
+So it fits the broadly agreed (although somewhat controversial and subjective) definitions of art rather than design, and is valued as such.

-I’ll explain how this relates to the future of the watch industry, below.
+I’ll explain how this relates to the watch industry, below.

 Uniqueness in the watch industry

-While there are many revolutionary, unique, and creative watches available today, nearly all of them have almost no influence from anything other than mechanical engineering and fine jewellery, such as these beautiful examples of unusual watches:
+While there are many revolutionary, unique, and creative watches available today, in my view, nearly all of them have almost no influence from anything other than mechanical engineering and fine jewellery (such as their external surfaces being polished), like these beautiful examples of unusual watches:

-Yet in some areas of the watch market there is an intense desire for innovation, individuality and uniqueness, and a rejection of mass-production, especially among relatively young microbrand enthusiasts, as well for collectors watches.
+Yet in some areas of the watch market there is an intense desire for innovation, individuality and uniqueness, along with a rejection of mass-production, especially among relatively young microbrand enthusiasts, as well by collectors watches.

 Microbrands allow the creative freedom and innovation which is rare in the big brands, and there is a resurgence of craftsmanship and artisans in this and other related industries.

 Another way each individual watch can be unique is by using materials with unique visual patterns, such as some semi-precious stones, or the woods used in some organic watches.
 Uniqueness is just one of the many factors which enable one to answer the fascinating question “Are watches art?”
-Another factor being an increased focus on story and concept in watchmaking.
+Another factor relating to uniqueness is an increased focus on story and concept in watchmaking.

-There are a few watch designs influenced by art jewellery, but, so far, it is usually a relatively minor influence as an addition to conventional watch design and components, even though there are watches being described as wearable art.
+There are a few watch designs which can be seen as being influenced by art jewellery, but, so far, it is usually a relatively minor influence as an addition to conventional watch design and components, even though there are watches being described as wearable art.
 More on the relationship between art jewellery and watchmaking, here.
 This is about to change . . .

 UnconstrainedTime as a unique microbrand.

-Because my influences (i.e. I am not a watchmaker), as the artist creating the initial UnconstrainedTime watch designs, they are very different from those of most watch designers, and our brand is very individual.
+Because my influences (i.e. I am a fine artist not a watchmaker), as the creator of the initial range of UnconstrainedTime watches, they are very different from those of most watch designers, and our brand is very individual.

 We are also a solo-founder start-up, so there’s no compromise on our aesthetic choices.

-Our watches are very unique (and thus very collectible), as you can see for yourself:
+Our watches are, of course, very unique (and thus very collectible), as you can see for yourself:

-For more details on that, and on other aspects of our brand, see this blog post on the UnconstrainedTime microbrand.
+For more details on that, and on other aspects of our brand, see my article on the UnconstrainedTime microbrand.

-If you love unique watches, make sure you don’t miss our launch! . . . subscribe to our Priority List for updates on our launch, as well as for priority access to behind-the-scenes secrets about our brand.
+If you love unique watches, make sure you don’t miss our launch! . . . subscribe to our Priority List for early access to our small, numbered releases, exclusive creator insights, and behind-the-scenes glimpses of our artistic process before they’re shared anywhere else.

 So . . . what do you think of our watches?
 How unique do they seem to you, and for what reasons?